mulahasanovic/blog.sead.dev/content/blog/whoami/index.md

 ---
 I've got a Bachelor's Degree from the Faculty of Information Technology at the University "Džemal Bijedić" in Mostar.

-Before that, I hardly knew what programming was, but I was adamant about enrolling there.
+Before that, I hardly knew what programming was, but I was adamant about enrolling in IT University.
 It took me some time to switch from student mentality to one of the programmers.
 I had to learn how to describe the problems and find the needed solutions.
 Google helped.
 Once I got that nailed, it was time for me to move away from the university curriculum and start on my path.

 My first stop was video game development with the Unity game engine.
 I encountered animating, modeling, and programming.
 Soon I realized I lacked direction.
 So I had to find it somehow.